Stalybridge: Food and drink

 Stalybridge has the public house with the longest name in Britain – The Old Thirteenth Cheshire Astley Volunteer Rifleman Corps Inn, which closed in June 2016 but reopened in April 2019 – and also the one with the shortest, Q. The railway station is one of the last in Britain to retain its original buffet, the 1998 refurbishment of which won awards from CAMRA and English Heritage.

 The restoration of the canal between 1999 and 2001 attracted new commercial ventures such as riverside cafés and boat trips.
 The reopening of the canal and the fact that the Tame runs through the town centre resulted in the nickname "Little Venice".
 Stalybridge has in recent years acquired another nickname, "Staly Vegas"; the nickname became popular and was used ironically after the controversial conversion of premises in the shopping area into nightclubs and bars, the proliferation of takeaways and the refurbishment of some of the more traditional pubs.

 The town's traditional foods include Tater Hash (Potato Pie, or Meat and Potato Pie), a variation on Lancashire Hotpot, black peas, today mainly eaten on Whit Friday, and tripe.
 Stalybridge is the location of the region's last remaining tripe shop.

 Media

 The Stalybridge Reporter weekly newspaper was established in 1855.
 With The North Cheshire Herald it now serves the wider district under the name The Tamesider Reporter.
 Its office, and that of The Glossop Chronicle is at Park House, Acres Lane.
 The weekly free newspaper The Tameside Advertiser was established in 1979 and is now owned by Trinity Mirror and distributed throughout Stalybridge.
-The town has been used for location shoots for various film and television series.
-The most notable of these was the John Schlesinger film Yanks which featured Richard Gere and was released in 1979.
-The opening sequence of the film features Stalybridge War Memorial on Trinity Street and the US army camp scenes were filmed at Stamford Golf Club in spring 1978.